BlueEvilGFX/MC-Assets-Manager/dlc_guide.md

 self.layout.prop(prop_access, "presets_wip_enum", expand=true)
 ```

 Except this, you can build your script like you want.
-This were the only restrictions / guidelines you need to follow.
+This are the only restrictions / guidelines you need to follow.